aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 ![Load Posts](./readmeimages/posts-loading.png)

 ## Requirements

-Before moving forward, please make sure you have followed [instruction](https://docs.amplify.aws/lib/project-setup/prereq/q/platform/ios) to finish signing up AWS Account and setting up Amplify CLI
+Before proceeding, please make sure you have followed the [instructions](https://docs.amplify.aws/lib/project-setup/prereq/q/platform/ios) to sign up for an AWS Account and setup the Amplify CLI.

-Once the above step is done, you need to have the following pre-requisites installed on your computer to run this iOS project:
+You need to have the following prerequisites to run this project:

 * [Xcode 12 or later](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
 * [CocoaPods latest version](https://cocoapods.org)
 * [Amplify CLI latest version](https://docs.amplify.aws/cli)

-If you have them, then go ahead and clone the repository:
+Once you have the prerequisites installed, go ahead and clone the repository:

 ```bash
 git clone git@github.com:aws-amplify/amplify-ios-samples.git